S&P 500’s Performance in the Week Ending December 15

 CME Group’s (CME) operations outside the United States are expanding at a good pace.
 Volumes are impressive as CME leverages investments in global headcount, partnerships, and product development.

-Why LSE Stock Has Outperformed over the Years
+Why the Importance of ESG Investing Has Grown over the Years

 Consumer Staples Select Index sales, earnings, and dividends have grown at a CAGR[1.
 Compound annual growth rate] of 2.3%, 2.9%, and 7.4%, respectively, between 2012 and 2017.